 There are claims that the energy and water needed to wash cloth diapers has just as much of an environmental impact as disposable nappies.
 This is true to a certain extent, but cleaning cloth diapers usually only accounts for about one or two extra loads of laundry per week.
 Also, the waste from the diapers is flushed down the toilet where it is treated appropriately.

 If you want to get more particular about environmental and monetary costs you can think about your washing costs including laundry detergent (equates to about $250 for 2.5yrs on a cold cycle) and use of energy/water.
-Cloth nappies generally only need half the recommended dose of powder so less chemicals in our water systems.

 Many inserts are made from sustainable resources usually materials like Bamboo and Hemp.